Refinery outage forces Edinburgh airport to ration jet fuel

-LONDON, Oct 16 (Reuters) - Edinburgh airport said jet fuel supplies were being rationed on Tuesday because of a glitch discovered last week at a Scottish refinery owned by Ineos , forcing the refiner to halt deliveries.
+LONDON (Reuters) - Edinburgh airport said jet fuel supplies were being rationed on Tuesday because of a glitch discovered last week at a Scottish refinery owned by Ineos, forcing the refiner to halt deliveries.

 “There has been a shortage of aircraft fuel across Scottish airports caused by quality issues at Petroineos’ Grangemouth refinery which has meant we have had to ration our supplies” an Edinburgh airport said in a statement, adding flights had not been disrupted.